Skip to content

 Fostering a Stable Community

-In addition to the main building, the Shelter includes 40 sleeping pods, which are arranged around smaller courtyards on the site.
+In addition to the main building, the Shelter includes 40 sleeping pods arranged around smaller courtyards on the site.
 The pods provide community, connection, and autonomy.
+The Shelter is also pet-friendly, allowing pets in both the pods and the main building, as well as in two on-site pet areas.

 Trauma-informed Approach